 I still think of her most days.
-Don't ask me why; I really couldn't tell you.
-In my mind, I think of her as the one who got away—which is complete bullshit.
+Don't ask me why; I have no answer.
+In my mind, she's the one who got away—which is complete bullshit.
 She was never mine to lose.

-I see her in the halls from time to time, a book stuck in front of her face, her glasses slipping down the bridge of her nose; completely oblivious to the world around her.
+I see her in the halls from time to time, a book stuck in front of her face, her glasses slipping down the bridge of her nose; completely oblivious to the world around her or the interest more than several boys have in her.
 It's not that she has any contempt for the other kids; it's simply that they don't interest her.

 That's how it was with Bella.
 She was never rude, she never stared through me, or avoided me.
 Nothing like that.
-She knew who I was—I was School Captain, everyone knew who I was—it was just my entire existence was irrelevant to her.
+She knew who I was—I was the school captain; everyone knew who I was.
+It was just my entire existence was irrelevant to her.

 That's what drove me completely mad, and made me want her more.

-At that age I was struggling with my own identity and sense of worth.
+At that age, I was struggling with my own identity.
 Emmett and I had just moved in with our grandfather, and away from our mother's influence, and I was rebelling.
-I was a 'little smart arse'—as Pop would say—and was always being sent to see the Headmaster.
-That's where I was when I first saw her, as I was waiting to get the cane.
-Corporal punishment never really fazed out of private schools; especially, not one as exclusive as Sydney Grammar—the school that had produced the most amount of Prime Ministers and high court judges.
-Which made sense considering the front building resembled more of a court house than it did a school, but give the Housemasters shit and you paid, heavily.
-For thirty-five grand a year, kids were taught strict discipline as a matter of principle.
+As Pop would say, I was a 'smart ass' and was always being sent to the headmaster.
+That's where I was when I first saw her; while I was waiting to get the cane.
+Corporal punishment never really fazed out of private schools.
+Especially not one as exclusive as Sydney Grammar—the school which had produced the greatest number of prime ministers and high court judges.
+It's pretty poetic considering the front building resembles more of a court house than it does a school, but give the Housemaster shit and you paid, heavily.
+For forty grand a year, kids were taught strict discipline as a matter of principle.

-By my third year I had become pretty desensitised to it, and I preferred physical punishment to the psychological mind fucking I was used to at the hands of my mother.
+By my third year I had become pretty desensitised to it, and I preferred physical punishment to the psychological mind-fuck I was used to at the hands of my mother.
 Being able to feel anything was almost therapy for me.
-The Headmaster knew that, he knew our family dynamics, and he'd been in the elite education system of Sydney long enough to know how fucked up most of the families were.
+The headmaster knew that, he knew our family dynamics, and he'd been in the elite education system of Sydney long enough to know how screwed up most of the families were.

 Whoever said money is the source of happiness obviously never had any.
 Sure, I never starved, but I was fucking miserable.
-So miserable I was a suicidal nine year old who jumped off the roof of my mother's house in an attempt to end it all.
+So miserable I was a suicidal nine-year-old who jumped off the roof of my mother's house in an attempt to end it all.
 I only fell around twenty feet and broke my arm.
-It was our nanny who took me to Emergency to have it plastered; my mother was never even informed.
-The staff weren't stupid enough to interrupt her during one of her spa/hair/nail/Botox appointments.
-The wrath that bitch would have brought down on the entire house wasn't worth any concern over me; the scapegoat child.
+It was our nanny who took me to Emergency.
+My mother was never even informed.
+The staff weren't stupid enough to interrupt her during one of her many spa/hair/nail/Botox appointments.
+The wrath that bitch would have brought down on the entire house wasn't worth any concern over me; the scapegoatof the family.

-Yeah, Headmaster knew the hell I was raised in; that's why he often chose the cane over the paddle, and went easy on me.
+Yeah, Headmaster knew the hell I was raised in.
+I guess that's why he often chose the cane over the paddle, and went easy on me.

 While Sydney Grammar is technically co-ed, the classes are segregated, and the girls have a separate entrance.
-Our entrance was opposite Hyde Park in the CBD of Sydney, on College Street; the girls a block over in the Darlinghurst end of the city.
-The sexes are kept apart for the most part, while the only shared buildings are the library, gym, lunchroom, and of course, the main office—where the Headmaster's office was.
+Our entrance was opposite Hyde Park in the CBD of Sydney on College Street.
+The girls' was a block over in the Darlinghurst end of the city.
+The sexes are kept apart for the most part, while the only shared buildings are the library, gym, lunchroom, and of course, the main office, where the admin and Headmaster's office was.

 It's not as if I was complaining; getting the cane was a small price to pay to get out of class.
 I wasn't much of a scholar.
-For me it was all about sports.
-The school might spew out a lot of PMs, but I wouldn't be one of them.
+For me it was all about sport.
+The school might turn out a lot of PMs, but I wouldn't be one of them.

-"The Cullen boy is here to see you again," she spoke dryly into the intercom before she resumed her typing; sighing impatiently to herself as if the thirty seconds of her time I'd taken up had set her back for the entire day.
+"The Cullen boy is here to see you again," she spoke dryly into the intercom before she resumed her typing and sighing impatiently to herself as if the thirty seconds of her time I'd taken up had set her back for the entire day.

-I only smirked to myself, reaching into my blazer and pulling out a stick of gum.
+I only smirked to myself, reached into my blazer and pulled out a stick of gum.